BlogTrip GuidesThe Ultimate Guide to the Italian Dolomites

 It's not all about hiking in the Dolomites.
 The Dolomites offer so much to do, that it’s easy to spend a season here and still explore new things all the time.
 While the landscape is what draws most visitors, the Dolomites also offer a wide variety of activities - both indoors and out.
 It’s the kind of place you go to for a filling meal after a long day of hiking, and is.
 It’s loads of fun.

 Obviously in winter there is incredible skiing throughout the region.
 Some of the most legendary ski areas on earth can be found in the Dolomites.
 We are particularly fond of skiing around Cortina as well as in the Val Gardena Valley.
 The scenery in the Dolomites seems more epic than other places in the Alps.
-Winter also sees options for snow-shoeing and cross-country skiing.
+Winter also sees options for snow-shoeing in the Dolomites and cross-country skiing in the Dolomites, however the season for both is much shorter in 2026 due to the winter olympics.
+You can even find winter hiking in the Dolomites!

-Summer is great for hiking, trekking and mountain biking.
-Climbing in the Dolomites is also a very popular activity.
+Summer is also great for cycling in the Dolomites.
 The roads are also full of road cyclists, trying to get over the high, beautiful passes.
 We recommend all of these, although road bikers will need to check for traffic, as the roads are narrow and crowded.
-Head out for an adventure on your own by exploring the extensive trails, or hire a guided tour such as Dolomite Biking.
+Some of the most popular tours are Cycling the Dolomites to Lake Garda, or Cycling the Dolomites to Venice.
+There is also the classic self-guided Dolomites Cycling Tour.

 The Museo Archeologico Dell'alto Adige in Bolzano should not be missed.
 This archeological museum features Ötzi, a more than 5,300-year-old iceman discovered deep in ice and snow nearly 30 years ago.
 The mummy, his clothing and equipment were all well preserved in the fierce cold and are now all on display at the museum.